-All Oxy community members who will be living or working on campus will be required to complete daily symptom and temperature screenings before arriving on campus using the college-sponsored health monitoring app.
+All Oxy community members who will be living, working or spending time on campus will be required to complete daily symptom and temperature screenings before arriving on campus using the college-sponsored health monitoring app.
 Below are answers frequently asked questions about the app.

 Privacy/Data Usage Policy